Tubbz-alt/borghetti_extractor/README.md

 # Borghetti Extractor

 Borghetti Extractor is a tool for scraping soccer odds from different bookmakers' websites.
-The name "Borghetti" is because italians' supportes used to drink "Borghetti Coffee" before attending soccer matches.
+The name "Borghetti" is because italians' supporters use to drink "Borghetti Coffee" before attending soccer matches.

 ## Getting started